 Well, that’s what we look into here, so you get a good idea of what you can expect after completing your online veterinary assistant’s course with OCA.
 By reading to the end, you should know in your heart of hearts whether you’d enjoy doing this kind of work.
-So, without further ado, let’s start at the beginning of the working day.
+So, let’s start at the beginning of the working day without further ado.

 The Start of Your Working Day

-As you’ll find out from your veterinary assistant’s course, you’ll start by changing the bedding and feeding and watering the animals that are under the practice’s care.
-It’s important to keep the animal enclosure clean, not just for the animal’s comfort but also in preventing infectious diseases from spreading.
-If during this process, you see any of the animals in need of help or behaving unusually, this is fed back to the vet.
+As you’ll learn from your veterinary assistant’s course, you’ll start by changing the bedding and feeding and watering the animals under the practice’s care.
+It’s essential to keep the animal enclosure clean for the animal’s comfort and to prevent infectious diseases from spreading.
+If you see any of the animals needing help or behaving unusually during this process, this is fed back to the vet.

 The Daily Duties of a Veterinary Assistant

-After your morning duties are completed, you’ll be putting those skills you learnt on your vet Assist course into action.
+After completing your morning duties, you’ll act on those skills you learnt in your Vet Assist course.
 As the name of the position suggests, a large part of the role will be assisting the vet in performing his or her duties.
 This involves cleaning the examination room, preparing equipment, as well as sometimes helping deliver treatment whilst under supervision.

 When you reach the end of the day, a veterinary assistant’s job will involve making sure that all animals are secured in their enclosures, but also comfortable, fed and watered - if the practice doesn’t run 24 hours a day.
 Then the final job is usually cleaning the practice and storing away any equipment or tools that have been used during the day.

 Without veterinary assistants, practices would not run as smoothly, so it’s a crucial role, even though you’re not directly treating animals on your own.
-What you do is make sure that the vet is supported in the care of all animals in the practice so that the treatment received is as good as it can possibly be.
+What you do is make sure that the vet is supported in caring for all animals in the practice so that the treatment received is as good as possible.

-If you’d like to know more about our Veterinary Assistant Advanced Certificate and what’s involved, why not visit us online at www.onlinecoursesaustralia.edu.au.
+If you’d like to know more about our Veterinary Assistant Pathway Course and what’s involved, why not visit us online at www.onlinecoursesaustralia.edu.au.
 There you’ll find details of our entire range of affordable online courses that you can use to boost your career aspirations.

 If you have any issues with enrolment or you’d simply like to speak to us directly about your training needs, call our friendly team on 1300 611 404 today and let us show you how stress-free and flexible online professional training can be.